 |Ad Frequency||Yes, across sites||Yes, within session||Yes, across sites||Yes, within session||Yes, within session through SSP first party cookie id|

 |Post Click Conversion*||Yes||Yes||Yes||Yes||Yes, with conversion tracker script v1.2|

 1st Party existing would be the scenario when a user has clicked an ad, or otherwise has a first party relationship with the ad technology vendor.

 There are currently several ongoing efforts to collaborate around user identity across platforms.
 This is expected to significantly improve tracking and reach, while providing single point management for user consent and GDPR.
-BidTheatre is monitoring the development closely and expect to roll out support during the latter half of 2019.
+BidTheatre is monitoring the development closely and expect to roll out support during the beginning of 2020.